EMERGENCY TRAVEL ALERT:

 The goal of Florida’s Occupant Protection Program is to reduce fatalities and injuries to those who do not use age-appropriate safety restraints.
 Progress toward this goal relies on a variety of projects which encourage proper use of occupant restraints such as the Florida Occupant Protection Resource Center.
 The Resource Center provides statewide occupant protection training, education, and resources for road users of all ages.

 The State Safety Office also supports the high visibility enforcement activities of state and local law enforcement agencies.
-These activities address safety belt use and child restraint laws during both day and nighttime hours with emphasis on Florida’s four high-risk populations.
+These activities address safety belt use and child restraint laws during both day and nighttime hours with emphasis on Florida’s high-risk populations.
 Support for state and local law enforcement participation in the national Click It or Ticket mobilization efforts is also a priority and contributes to Florida’s improving safety belt use rate.

-Additional information on the Florida Department of Transportation (FDOT) Traffic Safety Grant Projects is available in the FDOT 2017 Highway Safety Plan.
 For general information on the Traffic Safety Grant process, please see the State Safety Office Grants webpage.

 The use of federal funding for occupant protection programs requires administration of a statewide survey of safety belt use that must adhere to Federal Register Guidelines.